 They went on to say they support the objectives of the government, as do we all in terms of getting more housing to assist Victorians to be able to live in.
 As I have heard government members say, living in dignity and having their own house - we all want that objective; we all agree with that objective, and we all want to see more housing.
 But these amendments do not actually provide certainty for the communities that are there.
-And I was just speaking to Mr Davis before around Forest Hill.
+I was just speaking to Mr Davis before around Forest Hill.
 If you look at Forest Hill in the Toorak-South Yarra area, it does not have the services.
+There is no park.
+Metro Tunnel does not even connect to South Yarra train station.